 My interest lies in the power to evoke disquieting and elusive moments with subtle nuances of hope- in the form of light that the richness and halftones of the mezzotint can uncover.
 Although I specialise in the mezzotint print technique I continue to paint ,photograph,draw and sculpt defining objects as they are brought out of darkness, just as a thought would emerge from ones memory.
 I am an explorer of twilight zones and ambiguous spaces.
 Much of my recent work explores ambivalence - suspended - the struggle with insight and doubt , hesitation and commitment – the difficulty of existence .
 Moments of isolation and dislocation, stillness and silence where introspection and alienation are consciously engaged and interrogated.
 People waiting in darkness caught between expectation and anxiety is the most haunting imagery .I try to emphasize the singularity silence and loneliness of a form - transforming it from ordinary to something more profound - into the realm of dreams and poetry ; to translate the emotion and atmosphere around it .My source of inspiration comes from memory and subconscious which is rearticulated into my own visual language .
 I like to suggest not prescribe - what is missing in the shadows and is suggested provides the greatest potential for me .The mezzotint is known as “ maniere noire” ( black method) it demands patience ,consequence, and precision.
 It is an extremely labour and time consuming process; an an intensely intimate one engaging the artist on a long arduous journey .
-The technique is particularly meditative ;It is about disappearing into the overall experience of the work and being totally absorbed in the process .The technique is contradictory you create the relief and then eliminate it working from pitch darkness - it has a primordial mystery - my continuing search is to understand and travel with light in my work .The technique offers a unique and direct dialogue between the burnisher tool and copper plate which continues to challenge and intrigue - working with the materials to a great extent is what the image is about.
+The technique is particularly meditative ;It is about disappearing into the overall experience of the work and being totally absorbed in the process .The technique is contradictory you create the relief and then eliminate it working from pitch darkness -painstakingly and carefully nursing the image out of the shadows and into the light - it has a primordial mystery .My journey is to deeper study , understand, raise my awareness and consciouness of light .The technique offers a unique and direct dialogue between the burnisher tool and copper plate which continues to challenge and intrigue - working with the materials to a great extent is what the image is about.
 It offers a special resistance to my will and forces me to think and rethink my way to solutions.